 Spoken “tà”, this character expresses “the appearance of a dragon walking”, simplified version of “the appearance of a dragon in flight”.
 Tà consists of a total of 48 strokes and is extremely hard to write.

 This character is pronounced “bèng” and is used to describe the sound of thunder (also: roar of thunder; thunderclaps, very loud sounds).
 With 52 strokes, it is one of the hardest Chinese characters to write.

-Some of you might know this character already.
-It is pronounced “biáng” and considered one of the hardest Chinese characters ever (58 strokes).
+Some of you might already be familiar with the “biang Chinese character.”
+Pronounced as “biáng,” it is considered one of the hardest Chinese characters ever, consisting of (58 strokes).
 It’s meaning is very interesting.
 Biáng describes a type of noodle popular in China’s Shaanxi province.
 The noodles, touted as one of the “ten strange wonders of Shaanxi” (Chinese: 陕西十大怪), are described as being like a belt, owing to their thickness and length.